kevin70613/TX_TradeStrAdj.tiga/README.md

 There are three files: data, Experiment, lib in the TX_TradeStrAdj.tiga file:

-1. data: there are data(1 year, not real data) for testing experiment.
+1. data: there are data(not real data) for testing experiment.

 2. lib: there are some functions which we programmed, you can use following command to include those function into your program.
 > source(“lib/\_program.R\_“)